The Sun Vanguard

 IN A CROWDED CABIN BELOWDECKS ON THE FERRY VESSEL, SUN VANGUARD

-Hamfrd roars, a mighty warcry fueled by a blazing fire that burns deep within the Northerner.
-His thick arm holds pat inches above the table’s surface, its downward slide halted.
+Hamfrd roars, a mighty battlecry that is fueled by a blazing fire that burns deep within the Northerner.
+His thick arm holds pat inches above the table’s surface, its descent halted.
 The locked hands of the two men quake and strain.

 The crowd goes into a frenzy.
-Many of those watching are crewmembers and colleagues of Riam, and none of them have ever seen a man do what Hamfrd has just done.
+Many of those watching are fellow sailors of the Sun Vanguard, and none of them have ever seen a man do what Hamfrd has just done to Riam.
 They are stomping and hollering, hoping to rally their champion, while at the same time they bubble with excitement, wonder, disbelief, as Hamfrd begins pushing the giant sailor’s arm up, escaping certain defeat, moving the match back to even.

 Neither gives an inch to the other.